Apple shares hit all-time high ahead of developer conference

-June 5 (Reuters) - Apple Inc's AAPL.O shares on Monday hit a record high for the first time in 17 months, as the stock got a boost ahead of its annual software developer conference where it is expected to launch a mixed-reality headset.
+June 5 (Reuters) - Apple Inc AAPL.O shares hit a record high for the first time in 17 months on Monday, ahead of an annual software developer conference, although their market value remained short of an all-time peak of $3 trillion.

-The world's most valuable listed company was last up 1.2% at $183.25 in early trading.
-The headset would be Apple's first big move into a new product category since the introduction of Apple Watch nine years ago.
+Apple is expected to launch a mixed-reality headset later in the day, which would be its first big move into a new product category since the introduction of the Apple Watch nine years ago.

 (Reporting by Medha Singh in Bengaluru; Editing by Shounak Dasgupta and Anil D'Silva)